ven7782/AmpyFin/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open a pull request or submit issues for bugs or feature requests.
 Future improvements may focus on optimizing the ranking system or expanding the bot's capabilities for more advanced trading strategies.
+All contributions should be made on the test branch.
+Please do not make it on the main branch

 ## License